-As an adult, he began to think about one fact that he had not paid attention to for many years.
-His family had a holiday.
-Every year, on May 9, the whole family gathered at the table and congratulated Mom on her victory.
-They remembered her father and grandfather who died in the war.
-But they were not soldiers.
+As an adult, he began to think about one fact, which he had not paid attention to for many years.
+His family was having a holiday.
+Every year, on May 9, the whole family gathered at the table and congratulated mom on her victory.
+They remembered her father and grandfather, who died in the war.
+But they weren't soldiers.
 They were partisans.

 It is difficult to understand Soviet for a civilized person

-History quite confusing.
-Therefore, I’ll miss a lot of our conversations.
+History pretty confusing.
+Therefore, I will skip a lot of our conversations.
 But there is one point that really interested me.
 The young man asked a simple but very deep question.
 Why was there no resistance movement in the USSR?
-Why was there some kind of underground?
-And then completely ...
+Why was there "some kind of" underground?
+And then it does ...

 If the partisans were not members of the warring army, but acted in the rear of the army with weapons in his hands (he said tougher-committed crimes), then they are bandits?
 If so, why in their family consider them winners in the war?
 Can a civilized society, to which he includes himself, make heroes of bandits?
 These are such interesting questions from a European in whose blood a piece of Russian blood fermented.